diegoescutia/EventTrackerProject/README.md

 ## Lessons Learned

 Implementation of REST interactions with JPA.
 Also keep improving my familiarity with MySQL Workbench, Postman, creating POJOs using JPA.
 Understanding how to send and receive JSON.

+In the second part of the project, I learned how to dynamically add scripts to the application.
+Also, send asynchronous requests to Java controllers with JavaScript's `XMLHttpRequest, Consume and parse JSON responses with JavaScript.
+All request POST/PUT/DELETE requests were accomplished with XMLHttpRequest